Baker Park (Calgary): Features

 Unlike most Calgary parks Baker Park's "old-fashioned formality" with its "geometrical walkways" and "arrow-straight" tree-lined avenues, reflects its history as a World War I sanitorium.

 Along with the riparian native plants and shrubs, Alberta author Terry Bullick noted that the list of family trees include White Spruce, Green Ash, Colorado Spruce, Manitoba Maple, Lodgepole Pine, Bur Oak, Scots Pine, Aspen, Douglas Fir, Larch, Poplar, May Day Tree, Paper Birch, Mountain Ash, Weeping Birch, Hawthorn, Manchurian Elm, and Flowering Crabtree.

-Along with the usual picnic areas and pathways, Baker Park also has and a disc-golf course.
+Aside from the usual picnic areas and pathways, Baker Park also has a disc-golf course.
 Its promenades, archways, arbour, grass amphitheater, and river observation point make it a prized area for wedding photos.

 The Baker Park section of the Bow River Pathway runs through rows of trees past the former sanitorium site to a large river observation point.
 It also features a wildflower mount and a sun bowl in the middle of the park.

 The park is maintained by the city of Calgary Recreation Department.